Cybersecurity Guidelines for Business Travel

 Limit File Storage on Your Device

 Work files are better stored in your company’s cloud environment than on your laptop.
 Do an audit and transfer what you find to your corporate IT network.
 If you must work with files that are on your laptop, enable device encryption so your info is scrambled for anyone except you.
+Additionally, sensitivity labeling is another layer of security you can use to prevent unwanted access to your files and communications.

 Update and Patch Software